zanedemangone/Q4Project/README.md

 Off you go!
 Good luck, and don't mess up.
 Really, don't.
 Don't.
 Do not mess up.

 # Architecture
-To make the admissions game tick, the prospective students and the requirments Yamie gives the player are both dynamically generated from a very large list of attributes.
-These values are ingested into the DatasetGenerator class, which then chooses them at random to generate a character or requirments.
+To make the admissions game tick, the prospective students and the requirements Yamie gives the player are both dynamically generated from a very large list of attributes.
+These values are ingested into the DatasetGenerator class, which then chooses them at random to generate a character or a requirement set.
 ```java
 public String[] generatePerson() {
   Random r = new Random();